 As one of the most expensive cities in the world, planning a detailed itinerary to Tokyo is crucial to making sure you stay within budget.
 This task becomes even more different, as there are tons of things to do in Tokyo in the many different neighborhoods, each boasting something unique.

 After visiting Tokyo several times, we’ve realized how intimidating it is for first-time travelers to Japan.

-We have created the most detailed 5-day Tokyo itinerary for anyone looking for a step-by-step plan to explore this wonderful city.
-Not only will this maximize your time, but it will also save you money.
+That is why we have created the most detailed 5-day Tokyo itinerary for anyone looking for a step-by-step plan to explore this wonderful city.
+Not only will this help you maximize your time, but it can help you save some money.

 The short answer is… YES!

 Five days in Tokyo is more than enough to see the main attractions in Tokyo.
 The public transportation is incredibly reliable (especially if you have the JR Pass), the trains are always on time, and the best things to do in Tokyo are concentrated in the center.

 In fact, our Tokyo 5 day itinerary will take you to some off-the-beaten-path activities in Tokyo, as well as a day trip to Hakone, one of the best onsen (natural hot springs) towns in Japan.